erickfis/autoOne_regression/texts03.md

 *if a p-value of a given coefficient is larger than 5%, then we fail to reject the null hypothesis that the coefficient actually is zero*

-As we can see, only the p-values for some makers are larger than 5%.
+As we can see, the p-values for some makers are larger than 5%.
 We are not removing this feature.

-All other p-values are smaller than 5%, so no additional feature selection will be done.
+Also, hypothesis testing for variable horsepower coefficient shows it could be zero.

+Lets remove this feature and fit the model again:

 ## Residual analysis